- Minor Foundation Worldwide Climate Funding Opportunities

 concept demonstrating feasibility.
 Innovation must benefit at least one, ideally two domains

-• Growth Grants ($100,000 each) will be awarded to organizations that have demonstrated
+of the Innovation Focus Area without negatively impacting the others. - Growth Grants ($100,000 each) will be awarded to organizations that have demonstrated

 that their innovation is doable and have projected both economic feasibility at